 Naugatuck Valley Community College is located in Waterbury, Connecticut.
 Students pursuing the Associate of Science in Criminal Justice/Public Safety program can choose to specialize in law enforcement, corrections, computer crime deterrence, security, or forensics.
 Intended program outcomes include students' ability to explain the development of the United States' justice and correctional systems and criminal behavior, and to demonstrate the skills necessary for employment in agencies within the criminal justice system.
-Courses like principles of sociology, victim and offender mediation, and juvenile corrections are just a few of the classes that make up a total of 61 units required for this degree.
+Courses like principles of sociology, victim, and offender mediation, and juvenile corrections are just a few of the classes that make up a total of 61 units required for this degree.

 Norwalk Community College

 Norwalk Community College gets its name from the small city in Southern Connecticut where it is located.
-The Associate of Science in Criminal Justice degree program has 3 options in which students can focus their studies: the investigative, science, and Juvenile options for this degree allow students to focus on the area of criminal justice that is most relevant to future career or educational goals.
+The Associate of Science in Criminal Justice degree program has 3 options in which students can focus their studies: the investigative, science and Juvenile options for this degree allow students to focus on the area of criminal justice that is most relevant to a future career or educational goals.
 This program prepares students for entry-level work in law enforcement, courts, and corrections and may lead to careers in correctional facilities, law enforcement, or non-profit service organizations.
-The NCC criminal justice club is a student-run organization at this school for anyone interested in participating in some of the planned events for members: in the past these have included tours of correctional facilities, book drives for incarcerated youth, and panel discussions on topics like underage drinking.
+The NCC criminal justice club is a student-run organization at this school for anyone interested in participating in some of the planned events for members: in the past, these have included tours of correctional facilities, book drives for incarcerated youth, and panel discussions on topics like underage drinking.

 Quinnipiac University is a 4-year school offering both undergraduate and graduate degrees, and it is located in Hamden.
 Undergraduates at this school can choose to major or minor in criminal justice.
-These programs focus on providing degree-seekers with an understanding of criminal behavior in a wide sociological context, and are designed to offer students a wide range of skills and experience to develop problem solving skills, investigative techniques, policy analysis, and communication skills.
+These programs focus on providing degree-seekers with an understanding of criminal behavior in a wide sociological context and are designed to offer students a wide range of skills and experience to develop problem-solving skills, investigative techniques, policy analysis, and communication skills.
 The major requires 37 units in criminal justice, with the remainder of units required for a B.A. to be completed in general education courses: a community internship is also included in the curriculum for this degree.
 The minor in criminal justice includes 18 credits in criminal justice courses most closely related to one's major field of study.

 Sacred Heart University

 Fairfield, CT is home to Sacred Heart University where more than 6,400 students study to earn undergraduate and advanced degrees.
-The Bachelor of Arts in Criminal Justice, undergraduate minor in criminal Justice, and Master of Arts in Criminal Justice are three program options one can pursue when seeking correction officer training at this school.
+The Bachelor of Arts in Criminal Justice, an undergraduate minor in Criminal Justice, and Master of Arts in Criminal Justice are three program options one can pursue when seeking correction officer training at this school.
 Goals of the criminal justice departments include providing students with the knowledge of criminal justice, ability to process information and clearly communicate ideas, understand ethical issues and leadership concerns, and provide students with practical experience through internship opportunities.
 Some subjects included in the courses that degree-seekers may take in this program include serial killers and profilers, capital punishment, organized crime, and crisis intervention.
 The graduate program in this field of study is a more advanced look at the issues surrounding criminology and justice with a focus on crime prevention.
 This M.S. degree may prepare students for career advancement or to obtain upper positions in law enforcement or related fields.

 University of Hartford

 The University of Hartford is located in the Connecticut state capital, which is a mid-sized city.
-More than 7,000 students are enrolled at this private university, and can study to earn certificates, associate, bachelor and master degrees as well as some doctoral degrees.
+More than 7,000 students are enrolled at this private university and can study to earn certificates, associate, bachelor, and master degrees as well as some doctoral degrees.
 The criminal justice department at UH offers the Bachelor of Arts in Criminal Justice, which is an interdisciplinary program offered for students enrolled in the schools of business, arts and sciences, or education, nursing and health.
-General education requirements for each department varies, but the criminal justice concentration, will supplement these subjects with course-work that aims to prepare students for work in fields like human services, corrections, research and planning, or law enforcement.
+General education requirements for each department varies, but the criminal justice concentration will supplement these subjects with course-work that aims to prepare students for work in fields like human services, corrections, research, and planning, or law enforcement.
 Practical experience in a criminal justice agency is also required of graduates in this program, who complete an internship as an integral part of the criminal justice program.

 University of New Haven

-Located in West Haven, Connecticut, The University of New Haven enrolls more than 6,000 students each year and offers a variety options in its Henry C. Lee College of Criminal Justice and Forensic Sciences, all of which incorporate classroom learning and fieldwork into their programs.
+Located in West Haven, Connecticut, The University of New Haven enrolls more than 6,000 students each year and offers a variety of options in its Henry C. Lee College of Criminal Justice and Forensic Sciences, all of which incorporate classroom learning and fieldwork into their programs.
 There are 11 undergraduate certificate programs in concentrations including law enforcement science, crime analysis, and criminal justice management.
 Undergraduates seeking to pursue 4-year degrees in other fields at this school, but who also want to receive some training in this field, may choose the undergraduate minor, which requires the completion of 18 credits in courses related to criminal justice.
 Whereas, students wishing to focus more specifically in corrections have the option to pursue a Bachelor of Science in Criminal Justice with a concentration in corrections: there are 7 other criminal justice concentrations available for this B.S. as well.
 This 4-year degree program includes general education course-work as well as classes like criminology, correctional treatment programs, legal issues in corrections, and substance abuse and addiction.